 We initially studied acts of kindness done for familiar people, such as friends, classmates or family.
 But we found that participants underestimated their positive impact on strangers as well.
-In one experiment, participants at an ice-skating rink in a public park gave away hot chocolate on a cold winter’s day.
-Again the experience was more positive than the givers anticipated for the recipients, who were people that just happened to be nearby.
-While the people giving the hot chocolate saw the act as relatively inconsequential, it really mattered to the recipients.
+In one experiment, participants at an ice-skating rink in a public park gave away hot chocolate on a cold winter's day.
+Again, the experience was more positive than the givers anticipated for the recipients, who were people who just happened to be nearby.
+Although the people giving out the hot chocolate saw the act as relatively inconsequential, it really mattered to the recipients.

-Our research also revealed one reason that people may underestimate their action’s impact.
-When we asked one set of participants to estimate how much someone would like getting a cupcake simply for participating in a study, for example, their predictions were well-calibrated with recipient reactions.
+Our research also revealed one reason that people may underestimate their action's impact.
+When we asked one set of participants to estimate how much someone would like getting a cupcake simply for participating in a study, for example, their predictions were well calibrated with recipients' reactions.
 But when people received cupcakes through a random act of kindness, the cupcake givers underestimated how positive their recipients would feel.
 Recipients of these unexpected actions tend to focus more on warmth than performers do.

-Furthermore, the consequences of these acts may go beyond a single recipient: kindness can be contagious.
+And kindness can be contagious.
 In another experiment, we had people play an economic game that allowed us to examine what are sometimes called “pay it forward” effects.
 In this game, participants allocated money between themselves and a person whom they would never meet.
 People who had just been on the receiving end of a kind act gave substantially more to an anonymous person than those who had not.
-Meanwhile the person who performed the initial act did not recognize that their generosity would spill over in these downstream interactions.
+The person who performed the initial act did not recognize that their generosity would spill over in these downstream interactions.

 These findings suggest that what might seem small when we are deciding whether or not to do something nice for someone else could matter a great deal to the person we do it for.
 Given that these warm gestures can enhance our own mood and brighten the day of another person, why not choose kindness when we can?